PWira/e-certificate-blockchain/README.md

       > Saving migration to chain.
    ```

-      open Navbar.jsx in src/scdata

-      change all const adminAddress to your private wallet address

       npm run dev

       open localhost:3000

+      If you're need to become admin, change all wallet address in src/components/Navbar.jsx to your chosen admin wallet address

-      Done, you can issue certificate (if you're an admin) or check if the certificate exist by typing the Certificate ID (without metamask required)
+6. **Done!** Now you can issue certificate (if you're an admin) or check if the certificate exist by typing the Certificate ID (without metamask required).

-6. **Done!** Now you can start issuing and viewing certificates on the blockchain.

 ## 🔗 Connecting to MetaMask